wp-plugins/gravity-forms-list-field-date-picker/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Feature: Added the ability to set a default date by calling the 'itsg_default_datepicker_date' action.
+See frequently asked questions for how to use this.

 = 1.2.4 =
-* Improvement: Added the ability to apply date picker to a single column list field (found under the appearance tab options).
+* Feature: Added the ability to apply date picker to a single column list field (found under the appearance tab options).
-* Improvement: Included Gravity Forms date picker CSS.
+* Feature: Included Gravity Forms date picker CSS.
 The same styles will be applied as seen in the 'date' field.
 This will be disabled if you have configured the Gravity Forms settings to not use their CSS styles.
-* Improvement: Added check so that JavaScript does not load on front-end form page if there are no pick picker enabled lists in the form.
+* Feature: Added check so that JavaScript does not load on front-end form page if there are no pick picker enabled lists in the form.

 = 1.2.3 =
 * Fix: Resolve issue with date picker not loading beyond the first row in ajax enabled multi-page forms.